Greek Orthodox Church of the Annunciation: Biblical and apocryphal tradition

 While it mentions the town of Nazareth, the Book of Luke omits mention of details that might help to identify the precise location of this event therein.
 However, the Protoevangelium of James, a 2nd-century apocryphal text, states that, "She took the jar and went out to fetch water.
 Then a voice spoke to her: 'Greetings, you who have received grace.
 The Lord is with you, you blessed among women.'"
 The text continues to state that having looked around and seen no one, Mary returned home, placed the jar of water aside, and began to spin, whereupon the angel appeared before her to continue to inform of her appointed role.

 There are 18 churches of the Annunciation in Nazareth.
 The Catholic Basilica of the Annunciation is located over the cave that is believed to have been Mary's home.
 The Greek Orthodox Church of the Annunciation is located over the spring where it is believed that Mary first heard the angel Gabriel's voice.
 This spring, which is mentioned in the writings of pilgrims to Nazareth over the centuries, is also thought to be where the six-year-old Jesus was sent by his mother to fetch water, as is recorded in the non-canonical Infancy Gospel of Thomas.

 The spring

 The first church was built, probably in the 4th century, at the site of a spring that was the village of Nazareth's only water supply.
 Such natural sources of water were a vital part of every village, and the spring in Nazareth served as its local watering hole for approximately three thousand years.

 The waters of the spring issue from a mountain known as Jabal as-Sikh and flow through an underground channel in the rock for 17 m before emerging in the church.
-As recently as the 20th century, they continued on underground from there for another 130 meters to emerge in the public fountain known as Mary's Well.
+As recently as the 1990s, they continued on underground from there for another 130 meters to emerge in the public fountain known as Mary's Well.
 Today's Mary's Well is a non-functioning reconstruction of the original that was built for Nazareth's Millennium celebrations in 2000.